akeneo/pim-community-dev/UPGRADE-1.5.md

 ```

 TODO:
- - in 1.4 we've re-worked the file storage system, we can drop the deprecated models
+ - in 1.4 we've re-worked the file storage system, we can drop the model 'Pim\Component\Catalog\Model\ProductMediaInterface' and related services
  - we remove "knplabs/gaufrette" and "knplabs/knp-gaufrette-bundle" from composer.json

 ## Localization Component & Bundle [WIP]